What is DHA?

 Docosahexaeonic acid is an omega-3 fatty acid.
 Understandably, this important compound usually goes by its nickname, DHA.

-Omega-3s are incredibly important for good health.
+Omega-3s are incredibly important for good health for both adults and teens.
 DHA, in particular, is critical for brain, eye, and skin health.
 It also plays a crucial role in the brain and eye growth of a developing fetus.

 Where does DHA come from?